 Below you'll find the most frequently used research databases in Communication, but the resources you need depend on your topic.
 The library's databases are organized by subject, but ask me if you're not sure where to begin your search.
 I'm glad to help you!

-Try using subject headings to create controlled and narrow search queries.
+Use subject headings to create narrowly tailored search queries.